axelcortez2001/BridgeAsset/Document/documentation.md

     - Created generateWarrantyStatus function
     - integrated gateway to all the components and now its working
     - push changes to GH

+## Creating a reusable expand component

+    - Created a new folder `Expand Components`
+    - Created file ExpandGateway, expandGatewayModal and Expand Store
+    - Implemented function and logic for branch chart data